Diversified funding is a nonprofit nemesis.

 The bottom line?

 Break the myth.
-Say no to grow.
+Say no in order to grow.

 “When nonprofits are small, they often raise money from a wide variety of sources.
 That’s because there are many potential donors who are able to give small amounts of money, and because a particularly inspiring executive director can stand out from the crowd and convince these small donors to give.
 But when very large sums of money are involved, the picture changes.”